Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Introduction

-\textbf{Regret Guarantees for Boltzmann and \seg~Q-learning.} We establish the first regret guarantees for classical, fully model-free online Q-learning without relying on additional optimism terms.
+\textbf{Regret Guarantees for Boltzmann and \seg~Q-learning.} We establish the first regret guarantees for classical, model-free Q-learning without relying on additional optimism terms.
 We first characterize how the regret of Boltzmann Q-learning depends on the suboptimality gap of the Markov decision process, showing that it can be arbitrarily close to linear for small gaps.
 To address this limitation, we analyze the Smoothed $\epsilon_n$-Greedy (\seg) Q-learning algorithm and show that it achieves a regret bound of near-$\tilde{O}(N^{9/10})$.
 While this rate is worse than the $\tilde{O}(\sqrt{N})$ dependence achieved by optimism-based methods, it demonstrates that sublinear regret is attainable for unmodified online Q-learning.

-\textbf{Sample Complexity of Online Q-learning.} We provide high-probability sample complexity guarantees exhibiting sub-Gaussian tail behavior for classical online Q-learning under Boltzmann and \seg~exploration.
-Our results show how the exploration parameters, specifically the temperature schedule for the softmax exploration and the sequence $\epsilon_n$ for $\epsilon$-greedy policies, affect the convergence rate of the learned Q-values to $Q\ust$.
+\textbf{Sample Complexity of Online Q-learning.} We provide high-probability sample complexity guarantees exhibiting sub-Gaussian tail behavior for online Q-learning under Boltzmann and \seg~exploration.
+Our results show how the exploration parameters, specifically the temperature schedule for the softmax exploration and the sequence $\epsilon_n$ for $\epsilon$-greedy policies, affect the convergence rate.
 Moreover, our concentration bounds enable us to establish almost sure convergence of the Q-learning iterates, which is nontrivial for online Q-learning with decaying exploration.
-Together with the regret guarantees, these results illustrate the exploration-exploitation tradeoff in classical Q-learning.
+Together with the regret guarantees, these results illustrate the exploration-exploitation tradeoff in Q-learning.